MicrosoftDocs/sql-docs/docs/reporting-services/report-server/performance-counters-msrs-2011-sharepoint-mode-performance-objects.md

   This topic describes performance counters for the **MSRS 2016 Web Service SharePoint Mode** and **MSRS 2016 Windows Service SharePoint Mode** performance objects that are part of a SQL Server 2016 Reporting Services SharePoint mode deployment.

 > [!NOTE]
->  This performance objects monitor events on the local report server.
+>  These performance objects monitor events on the local report server.
 If you are running a report server in a scale-out deployment, the counts apply to the current server and not the scale-out deployment as a whole.

  The performance objects are available in the Windows Performance Monitor (**Perfmon.exe**).
 For more information, see the Windows documentation.
 [Runtime Profiling](/dotnet/framework/debug-trace-profile/runtime-profiling) (https://msdn.microsoft.com/library/w4bz2147.aspx).